Breast Implants Granite Bay

 Implants come in a wide range of sizes, expressed in cubic centimeters, or “cc.”
 The same exact implant size will look drastically different on two different people; keep this in mind if you’re chatting about size choices with friends.

 What implant size is best for you depends on your current breast size, how much bigger you want to go, how much bigger it’s safe to go given your anatomy, and what will look most natural on you.
-Dr. Clark takes all this into consideration when helping you choose a size.
+Our surgeons take all this into consideration when helping you choose a size.

 What should I know about breast implant safety?